Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 11. Create your own blackboard

-If you’ve got a piece of wood knocking around that you no longer need, why not create your own blackboard, where you can keep track of daily tasks and reminders?
+If you’ve got a piece of wood knocking around that you no longer need, why not create your own blackboard to keep track of daily tasks and reminders?

 All you need is some chalkboard paint, a brush, and some chalk.
 If you don’t have a piece of wood to spare, you can still create a blackboard on a wall in your home using just the paint.
 The video below will show you how to do this.